Cup Metaphor

 I'll be honest, I don't think that you can answer this.
 I don't think there is an answer.
 This could be why people don’t actually look into things objectively all day long.
 If they did, it might melt their brains, haha.

-Alas, a teacup isn’t whole either; it’s tableware, for the dining room, which is a room on your first floor, which is one of, let’s say, 2 floors.
-Then there’s your yard, and your driveway, and the neighbor’s yard, the neighbor after that, and the town, and the county, and the state, and on and on and on, to the edge of the universe, where things may stop, or perhaps things exist outside of our reality, other dimensions, let’s say, expanding outward and onward, infinitely and forever, but at the very least, beyond that, is the unknown, and who knows how expansive and infinite that is.
-Yet, in the end, the teacup is still a part of it all, a single piece of everything.
+The universe isn’t the end of it either though.
+Things may stop, or perhaps things exist outside of our reality, other dimensions, let’s say, expanding outward and onward, infinitely and forever.
+At the very least, beyond that, is the unknown, and who knows how expansive and infinite that is.
+Yet, in the end, the cup is still a part of it all, just a single piece in the vastness of everything.
 Even after all this zooming out, it's still there.
 You see?
 It’s simple.
-It's a very tiny, little teacup… Or is it something more complex than that?
+It's a very tiny, little cup… just a small piece of this large, ever unexplored world...
+Or is it something more complex than that?